yuh2k/metahit/README.md

 Run `conda env create -f env.yaml` in root directory

-Then, directly run `bash demo.sh` and the pipeline will be triggered,
+Then, directly run `bash demo.sh` and the pipeline will be triggered.